floydhub/floyd-docs/docs/guides/data/mounting_data.md

 #### Mount point

+The mount point is the name of the directory under which the datasource will be available in your job.

+- It *cannot* contain subdirectories. `vgg` is a valid mount point, but `vgg/2017` is not.
-The mount point is an absolute path.
+- The mount point is an absolute path.
 For example, `--data floydhub/datasets/vgg-ilsvrc-19-layers/1:vgg` will mount the data at `/vgg`.
 A common mistake is to look for the mounted data in the current directory (`./vgg`), rather than using the absolute path (`/vgg`)

 #### Default mount points